nihao-wiki/nihao/docs/en/chongqing/impressions.md

 # Chongqing's First Impressions: Your Arrival Guide

-## Flight

-The primary way to arrive in Chongqing is by air, with flights landing at the Jiangbei International Airport.

-Chongqing Jiangbei International Airport is a large-scale, Grade 4F civil airport, approximately 19 kilometers away from the city center.
-The airport has accumulated a total of hundreds international routes, indicating a substantial network of international flights.
-This includes destinations across Asia, Europe, America, and beyond.
-For instance, direct flights include: Phnom Penh, Paris, Budapest, Milan, Rome, Osaka, Vientiane, Kuala Lumpur, Penang, Kathmandu, Doha, Moscow, Seoul, Madrid, Colombo, Bangkok, Phuket, Koh Samui, Dubai, London, Ho Chi Minh City, Hanoi.

 ## Night View from Above

 Chongqing's night views are incredibly famous.
 Should you happen to arrive in Chongqing at night, opting for a window seat on **the left side** of the aircraft gives you <u>a 50% chance (determined by wind direction) to witness the beautiful urban night scenery of Chongqing</u> just before the plane lands.